From Leviticus 22-23

-A majority of scholars I looked at indicated before the eighth day the sacrifice is not mature and therefore is not an adequate sacrifice.
-One draws similarities with circumcision being on the eighth day.
-Another refers to polemics against pagan practices.
-There isn’t a consensus on why.
+A majority of scholars suggest that before the eighth day the sacrifice is not mature and therefore is not an adequate sacrifice.

 29 And when you sacrifice a sacrifice of thanksgiving to the LORD, you shall sacrifice it so that you may be accepted.
 30 It shall be eaten on the same day; you shall leave none of it until morning: I am the LORD.
 (Lev 22:29–30)

 The offeror is urged to take his offering seriously.
 To be aware of his attitude and respect of the LORD in making it.

 The instructions to eat the offering are given to the priests.
 Since they had no land of their own to grow produce or keep livestock, the offerings provided them with food for themselves and their families.

 31 “So you shall keep my commandments and do them: I am the LORD.
 32 And you shall not profane my holy name, that I may be sanctified among the people of Israel.
 I am the LORD who sanctifies you, 33 who brought you out of the land of Egypt to be your God: I am the LORD.”
 (Lev 22:31–33)

 The summary statement wraps up a whole block of commands from the LORD.

 The priests and offeror’s were reminded the way they conducted themselves in worship reflected upon how the all Israel respected the LORD.

 The starting point for their obedience is their rescue from slavery in Egypt by the LORD.